Treasurer (privateer): Transporting the Rolfes to England (1616)

-Treasurer—the same vessel that captured Pocahontas and led her to become "Rebecca Rolfe"—transported Rebecca, husband John Rolfe, son Thomas Rolfe, Sir Thomas Dale, and a native entourage to London, England, to promote the Virginia Company's progress in the New World.
+Treasurer—the same vessel that captured Pocahontas and led her to become "Rebecca Rolfe"—transported Rebecca, husband John Rolfe, son Thomas Rolfe, Sir Thomas Dale, and a native entourage to London to promote the Virginia Company's progress in the New World.

 Captain Elfrith, the Neptune, and the White Lion (1618-1619)

 In 1618, Samuel Argall had a private commission with the Treasurer with a letter of marque from Charles Emmanuel I, Duke of Savoy.
 He was commissioned to plunder the West Indies.

 In March, 1618, Samuel Argall commanded Neptune out of London, by a charter from the Virginia Company, with Thomas West, 3rd Baron De La Warr as a passenger.
 Treasurer then captained by Daniel Elfrith, met up with Neptune in the Azores and traded passengers.
 Treasurer stopped in Bermuda, while the Neptune had a difficult journey Virginia.
 Lord De La Warr became ill and died on the Neptune.
 An investigation occurred in 1622 to discover the relationship of Neptune and Treasurer, and where Thomas West was interred, no definitive conclusions occurred.

 In 1618, a faction of the Virginia Company of London desired to recall then acting-governor Samuel Argall to initiate an investigation of "privateering history" (acts of piracy) with the Treasurer.

 In 1619, a refitted Treasurer was captained by Daniel Elfrith and piloted by a "Master Gray".
 In its travels around the Caribbean, Elfrith met up with the 160-ton White Lion (privateer) captained by a Calvinist minister John Colyn Jope.
 Jope took command and, using a letter of marque from the Prince of Orange, attacked Portuguese fluyt São João Batista [sic] (sometimes written in Spanish form, San Juan Bautista), captained by Manuel Mendes da Cunha.
 Elfrith still bore Argall's letter of marque from Duke of Savoy, a duchy which had recently made peace with the Spanish Empire and was united with Portugal.
 Near the Bay of Campeche, the crew of the White Lion and Treasurer plundered the Portuguese cargo: grain, tallow, and about 60 Angolans.